 - Try not to accidentally initiate auto land;

-- Loss of live video doesn’t necessary mean the transmitter is out of control;
+- Loss of live video doesn’t necessarily mean the transmitter is out of control;

 - Pay attention to any APP warning (low battery, max power load, strong wind or sensor error);

 - In case of any sign of abnormality try to land immediately, even if it costs you a longer walk to bring it back.

 Often my friends are asking me why I do not fly over peoples like concerts or outdoor public events, I answer them that I believe that every object on the sky sooner or later needs to land – if you have luck it will be in a controlled way.
 I can take it if I crash a $399 drone, but I would not risk to heart anyone doing this, there is no footage to worth this.